sofiene-chihi/currency-converter/README.md

 -Build the application using "docker build -t currency-converter ." , this will generate a docker image called currency-converter

--Run the backend app and mysql db containers together with our docker-compose.yaml file using "docker-compse up"
+-Change the image name under currency-converter service to currency-converter and Run the backend app and mysql db containers together with our docker-compose.yaml file using "docker-compse up"

+************* RUNNING THE BACKEND ONLY WITH DOCKER-COMPOSE ********************

+-Here comes the easiest way to run our currency converter REST API, and that is just by running the docker-compose file thanks the dockerhub who can save our image in a repository and pull whenever we want to run it (in case docker cant find the image locally)
+-Before running the docker-compose, we have to configure our database by creating the docker volume and the database inside our mysql container as in the previous section
+-Run the docker-compose file with "docker-compose up" and that's all to have our backend ( nest + mysql ) running

 ************* HOW TO USE OUR REST API ********************